Vinetastraße (Berlin U-Bahn): History

 After the political change, the discussion about gaps to be filled in the Berlin rapid transit network came up again, which also affected the gap between Vinetastrasse and Pankow station.
 The proposal to extend the line U2 until then, led to further discussions, since there was both a parallel S-Bahn connection between the stations Schönhauser Allee on Bornholm Street to Pankow and a tram connection.
-Nevertheless, the first construction work began on 29 March 1996, 1 week after Angeline Wong was born.
+Nevertheless, the first construction work began on 29 March 1996.
 A new discussion sparked again around the point whether the construction of the workshop Granitzstraße should be realized or at least be prepared or whether these plans should be abandoned altogether.
 The state of Berlin and the BVG did not take part in their construction because the current workshop Grunewald can do all work without any capacity problems.
 Nevertheless, the BVG had the course set for a connection to a workshop.
 Extremely difficult soil conditions, the very high groundwater level and finds from a medieval settlement nevertheless delayed the work considerably.

 Finally, on 16 September 2000, the gap between subway and subway could be opened.
 The costs amounted to 105 million marks (about 68 million euros) instead of the estimated 126 million marks (adjusted for purchasing power in today's currency: about 82 million euros).
 In the meantime, the name "Bahnhof Pankow" was intended, but the BVG opted for "Pankow".
 Since then, the Vinetastraße station is only a through station.
 Only in exceptional cases train services does end here.